 The long-term financial health of the DWSRF is monitored through ongoing cash flow and capacity modeling.
-The TWDB lending rate policy has been established to preserve the corpus of the capitalization grants and state match funds, excluding the amount of principal forgiveness and set-aside amounts from each grant.
+The TWDB lending rate policy has been established to preserve the corpus of the capitalization grants and state match funds, excluding the amount of principal forgiveness, set-aside amounts from each grant, and net transfers.
+For SFY 2021, the TWDB has established a minimum interest rate for both Equivalency and Non-Equivalency regular loans based on the MMD ratings.
 The TWDB will continue to manage the DWSRF to ensure funds will be available in perpetuity for activities under the SDWA.